Preshy/preshy.github.io/about.md

 - Watch movies when I can
 - Not being a fashionable person

-I currently work at [Vesicash](https://vesicash.com) as the Engineering Manager and also own [DebugHunters.net](https://debughunters.net) as the Founder and CTO (Chief Technology Officer).
+I currently own and run [DongMi](https://dongmi.shop) as the Founder and CTO (Chief Technology Officer) and i also own [DebugHunters.net](https://debughunters.net) as the Founder and CTO (Chief Technology Officer).
 I've previously had gigs and worked with

 - Incollab Corp:
 	- I worked as the lead developer